andrew-frazier6/newYork-fishing-spots-API/README.md

 - List of all fishing spots with, fish types, docking types and informational handouts in the state of New York.

+- This is the deployed API on Heroku https://newyork-fish-api6.herokuapp.com/

 ## CREATE:

 - create a fishing spot "/newspot/create"